SerdarAbali/DiffBot/README.md

 -Raspberry 3

--Battery pack
+-Battery pack:
 I made a battery pack consisting of x4 18650 and DC-DC stepdown converter to reduce voltage to 12,2 volts.
 This should provide plenty of power to use your robot without worrying about power consumption.
 I provided additional 0,2 volts to make up for lost power due to wiring and equalizing the dc motor voltages just in case.

--Chassis
+-Chassis:
 I designed a chassis for my liking, I'll share my design once it is ready and as my schedule allows (or upon request)

--Wiring
+-Wiring:
 I'll share as my schedule allows (or upon request)

--ROS
+-ROS:
 Easiest way to deal with the ROS part is to just head over ubiquityrobotics download page and flash your card with the image provided here: https://downloads.ubiquityrobotics.com/pi.html